roadrunner-server/docs/lab/otel.md

 The collector is started with the `otel-collector-config.yml` configuration file, which specifies how the collector should receive, process, and export the tracing data.

-Here is an example configuration file that sends data to Zipkin and Datadog:
+This configuration belongs to the Collector, not RoadRunner.
+RoadRunner sends OTLP data to the Collector.
+The Collector can then use its own exporters, including Zipkin when supported by the installed Collector distribution.

 {% code title="otel-collector-config.yml" %}